visprax/PyProjects/28-crawler/README.md

 all methods are finished, asynchronous run completed
 ```

+To tell the `asyncio` to run the two methods shown above, we can use `asyncio.ensure_future`,
+which is a way of saying to ensure the future of the methods, that you want the event loop
+to run them as soon as it's free to do so.
+This method returns a `Future` object, that represents
+an object that will be there, but might not be there yet.
+We can `await` these `Future`'s just like
+we can `await` the `async def` functions, which are also called **coroutines**.

 An example from a [PyCon talk](https://youtu.be/iG6fr81xHKA?t=4m29s) to understand the idea behind async I/O:

 > Chess master Judit Polgár hosts a chess exhibition in which she plays multiple amateur players.